QODIO/ease-doc/Filters.md

 ## empty

-The èmpty`filter checks if a variable is empty, and returns true of false:
+The `empty` filter checks if a variable is empty, and returns true of false:

 ```twig
 {{ some_var|empty|true('it is empty') }}